Pregnancy and Sexually Transmitted Disease Prevention

 Back to top

 The diaphragm and cervical cap also are barrier devices.
 They fit over the cervix to block the opening to the uterus, preventing sperm from entering.
 These devices protect against some STDs, but are not as effective in preventing the spread of HIV infection as the condom.
 In addition, they are more difficult for teens to use.
 First, teens must get them from a physician's office.
-Then for each sexual encounter, they must be carefully inserted, used with a spermicide, and left in place for six to eight hours afterward.
+Then for each sexual encounter, they must be carefully inserted.
 If not used properly, these devices are even less effective.

 Back to top